-Pymatuning is one of the most reliable producers of trophy muskellunge in both states it touches.
+Pymatuning is one of the most reliable producers of trophy muskellunge in Ohio as well as PA.
 In 2021, two of the five biggest muskies recognized by Pennsylvania’s Angler Award Program were caught here.

 A 50-inch muskellunge is the fish of a lifetime on any water, and Pymatuning Reservoir has yielded several.

 Pymatuning’s shallow, murky, extremely fertile waters have a lot to do with its relative abundance of muskellunge.
 The reservoir’s nutrient-loaded waters support prolific gizzard shad, alewives, spottail shiners and suckers, all of which make a perfect meal for a hungry muskie.